vishvAsa/AgamaH_shaivaH/sampradAyaH/28-Agama-sampradAyaH/tattvam/sampradAyaH/aShTa-prakaraNa-shAkhA/parichaya-sanxepaH/GA/shaktipAtaH_anugrahaH.md

 - Right after the termination of one’s otherworldly tenure in heaven or some other loka, some may be liberated: aparastu padaṃ prāpto mucyate svapadakṣaye
 - Or some may fall from the otherworldly state back into this realm & then obtain mukti: kaścitkṣīṇapado bhūtvā punarāvartya mucyate
 - Some may get mukti while being situated in the transit between worlds! - kaścidadhvagatastasmin sthitvāsthitvā vimucyate

+Every soul, whether on a good or bad path in line with its individual karmapravāha, ***if it does not adopt vaidikadharma in order to prepare itself for eventual Śaiva-Dīkșā***, risks facing a long & indeterminate series of births ahead of it, culminating in malaparipāka, resulting in paramukti.

+This series differs for each soul qualitatively and different souls may require wildly different combinations of experiences before its mala ripens or at least begins to ripen.

+Therefore, an evil soul may have to be flung into evil yonīs for myriads of births and go through asura, piśāca or evil human births.
+It may be one, two or three of such births.
+Or it may be hundreds, thousands or even koțis of such births before it experiences malapakva and shortly goes on to manifest malaparipāka (full ripening) and attain Paramukti (union with Śiva).

+For other souls, after a few such births, it may develop devotion to Vaidikam, which propels it towards Śaivadīkșā as stated above.

 ### Effort